Rudolph Fisher: Literary career

 Fisher started his professional writing career by contributing to journals, such as the NAACP's magazine The Crisis.
 Fisher's first novel "Walls of Jericho" came out in 1928.
 He was inspired by a friend's challenge to write this novel treating both the upper and lower classes of black Harlem equally.
 This novel presents a vision that African American men and women can both get ahead in life if they come together and form a bond against centuries of oppression.
 He then went on in 1932 to write "The Conjure Man Dies", the first novel with a black detective as well as the first detective novel with only black characters.
 This novel was also set in Harlem.
 His novel was publicized by Covici-Friede making him the second African American to write a detective novel in the United States.
 He also wrote two short stories, the first of the two "City of Refuge", appeared in the Atlantic Monthly of February 1925, and the second, "Vestiges" both appeared in Alain Locke's anthology.
 These two short stories accurately depicted life and events during the Harlem Renaissance.
-Fisher's last published work, "Miss Cynthie" appeared in story magazine in 1933.
+Fisher's last published work, "Miss Cynthie" appeared in Story magazine in 1933.
 It was a short story about a Southern migrant grandmother, Miss Cynthie.
 She arrived in Harlem to meet her successful grandson.
 She was a hard-working and religious woman who had raised her grandson in the South.
 She expected him to have established himself as a member of the black professional society.
 What she did not know was that his success emerged from being an entertainer in a theater which she viewed to be a sinful place.
-Although she is against what he does, she comes to realize that he has developed into an honest young man.
-Other short stories written by Rudolph Fisher are "High Yaller" in 1926, "Blades of Steel" in 1927, "Ringtail", "The South still lingers on", "Fire by night", "The promise land", "The Caucasian storms Harlem" in 1927 and "Common meter" in 1930.
+Although she is initially shocked by his occupation, she comes to realize that he has developed into an honest young man.
+Other short stories written by Rudolph Fisher are "High Yaller" in 1926, "Blades of Steel" in 1927, "Ringtail", "South Lingers On", "Fire by Night", "The Promise Land", "The Caucasian Storms Harlem" in 1927 and "Common Meter" in 1930.

 As Oliver Henry states, "Fisher writes about black people in a manner which expresses their kinship with other peoples.
 He underscores and highlights the fundamental human condition of black Americans. ...
 He captures the historically induced unique qualities of black people; but, and perhaps even more importantly, he writes of them basically as people."